Wordle Lab

 • For the very first guess, use First Guess Advisor above for exact precomputed rankings.

-🧩 Word Analyzer Help
+🧩 Word Analyzer

 • Word Analyzer: Lets you type any 5-letter word and evaluate it against the current candidate set.
 It computes the same metrics as the Next Guess Recommender: Entropy, E[steps], E[cands], and Max Bucket, but for a single word you choose.